JubyJohn/ARM7_LPC2129/README.md

 ## LIQUID CRYSTAL DISPLAY 16X2 (LCD)

-<br> VSS (Ground/Source Pin):
+<br> - VSS (Ground/Source Pin):
 <br> &ensp;&ensp;&ensp;&ensp;This is a GND pin of display, used to connect the GND terminal of the microcontroller unit or power source.
-<br> VDD (VCC/Source Pin):
+<br> - VDD (VCC/Source Pin):
-This is the voltage supply pin of the display, used to connect the supply pin of the power source.
+<br> &ensp;&ensp;&ensp;&ensp;This is the voltage supply pin of the display, used to connect the supply pin of the power source.
-<br> VEE (V0/VEE/Control Pin): This pin regulates the difference of the display, used to connect a changeable POT that can supply 0 to 5V.
+<br> - VEE (V0/VEE/Control Pin):
+<br> &ensp;&ensp;&ensp;&ensp;This pin regulates the difference of the display, used to connect a changeable POT that can supply 0 to 5V.
-<br> RS (Register Select/Control Pin): This pin toggles among command or data register, used to connect a microcontroller unit pin and obtains either 0 or 1(0 = data mode, and 1 = command mode).
+<br> - RS (Register Select/Control Pin):
+<br> &ensp;&ensp;&ensp;&ensp;This pin toggles among command or data register, used to connect a microcontroller unit pin and obtains either 0 or 1(0 = data mode, and 1 = command mode).
-<br> R/W (Read/Write/Control Pin): This pin toggles the display among the read or writes operation, and it is connected to a microcontroller unit pin to get either 0 or 1 (0 = Write Operation, and 1 = Read Operation).
+<br> - R/W (Read/Write/Control Pin):
+<br> &ensp;&ensp;&ensp;&ensp;This pin toggles the display among the read or writes operation, and it is connected to a microcontroller unit pin to get either 0 or 1 (0 = Write Operation, and 1 = Read Operation).
-<br> E (Enable/Control Pin): This pin should be held high to execute Read/Write process, and it is connected to the microcontroller unit & constantly held high.
+<br> - E (Enable/Control Pin):
+<br> &ensp;&ensp;&ensp;&ensp;This pin should be held high to execute Read/Write process, and it is connected to the microcontroller unit & constantly held high.
-<br> Pins 7-14 (Data Pins): These pins are used to send data to the display.
+<br> - Pins 7-14 (Data Pins):
+<br> &ensp;&ensp;&ensp;&ensp;These pins are used to send data to the display.
 These pins are connected in two-wire modes like 4-wire mode and 8-wire mode.
 In 4-wire mode, only four pins are connected to the microcontroller unit like 0 to 3, whereas in 8-wire mode, 8-pins are connected to microcontroller unit like 0 to 7.